ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

    * The load balancer rules and resource pools are configured.
 These rules and resource pools are used to forward HCX-related inbound traffic to the appropriate virtual appliances of HCX Manager and vCenter Server (with embedded Platform Services Controller).
    * An SSL certificate to encrypt the HCX-related inbound HTTPS traffic that is coming through the ESGs is applied.

    The HCX management edge is dedicated to the HCX management traffic between the on-premises HCX components and the cloud-side HCX components.
 Do not modify the HCX management edge or use it for HCX network extensions.
 Instead, create separate edges for network extensions.
-In addition, using a firewall or disabling the HCX management edge communications to the private IBM management components or public internet might adversely impact the HCX functionality.
+In addition, if you use a firewall or you disable the HCX management edge communications to the private IBM management components or the internet, the HCX functions might be impacted.
    {:important}

 6. The HCX Manager is deployed, activated, and configured: